 The development of colorectal cancer treatments in recent years has helped people live longer with metastatic colorectal cancer.

-The most recent relative five-year survival rate for distant metastatic colorectal cancer is 13.8 percent.
-This means that 13.8 percent of people with metastatic colorectal cancer are still alive at five years after diagnosis.
+The most recent relative five-year survival rate for distant metastatic colorectal cancer is

 Survival rates are only estimates and cannot predict individual outcome.
 They do not take many important factors into account, such as a person’s age or health problems, certain tumor markers or proteins, or what treatments were used and how a person responded to treatment.